A referee’s comments: laughable or depressing?

-Regarding the Example 1 provided by the referee, well, of course it is the case that φ is closed in standard Gödelisation - the referee is stating the outstandingly obvious.
-But in Halbach & Zhang’s case it is also obvious that the function φ is not in the same language as φ since it is in a language that is a meta-language to the language of φ.
+Regarding the Example 1 provided by the referee, well, of course it is the case that φ is closed in standard Gödelisation (see also Gödel numbering) where the Gödelisation function is in a meta-language to the language of the expressions that are Gödelised - the referee is stating the outstandingly obvious.
+But in Halbach & Zhang’s case it is also obvious that the function φ is not in the same language as any formula in the domain of φ since it is in a language that is a meta-language to the language of φ.
 Since Halbach and Zhang claim that they are working within a single language with no mention of meta-language, the referee’s comment is not merely irrelevant, it shows his complete lack of grasp of the subject matter.

 Halbach and Zhang make no mention whatsoever of Gödelisation, Gödel numbering, or meta-language in relation to their claim, except to specifically assert that: